Revealing and Mitigating the Challenge of Detecting Character Knowledge Errors in LLM Role-Playing: Limitations

 \section{Limitations}

 Despite extensive experiments and discussions, our work still has limitations.
-Firstly, due to experimental cost constraints, we limit the probing dataset to 990 samples.
+First, due to experimental cost constraints, we limit the probing dataset to 990 samples.
 In reality, our method can be extended to more characters and memories.
 Expanding the experiment scale, when costs permit, would yield more robust conclusions.
-Secondly, we focus only on single-turn conversations.
-Our aim is to avoid introducing additional contextual information, excessive variables, and noise.
-We aim to focus our attention on the models' direct error detection capabilities.
-In the future, we will consider more complex multi-turn dialogue scenarios and conduct further exploration.
+Second, S$^2$RD is a multi-agent collaborative reasoning method and does not directly enhance the LLM's native role-playing capability.
+In the future, how to internalize error detection ability into the LLM through training is an important direction for further research.